-With financings for several institutions under discussion, it seems clear that the Authority will continue to be an important source of financing to Minnesota's nonprofit colleges and universities.
+With three financings already completed in fiscal year 2003 and several others under discussion, it seems clear that the Authority continues to be an important source of financing to Minnesota's nonprofit colleges and universities.
 At the same time, we are confident that the combined efforts of the Authority members, staff and advisors will enable us to continue to provide requested services in an efficient and cost-effective manner.